More Than Words Inclusion

 More than Words is a combination of pre-recorded workshops (which you can watch at your own pace) paired with private 60-minute 1-1 sessions where we dive deeper into the work, and set your action steps for the coming months.

-At the end of our sessions, I’ll craft a Diversity Statement for you to share on your site, so all customers and audience members are clear on your values, and you have an easy reference point as you continue your journey of inclusion!
+I’ll craft a Diversity Statement for you to share on your site, so all customers and audience members are clear on your values, and you have an easy reference point as you continue your journey of inclusion!

 Month 1 –